UCI-GDIM31/class-activities-JNightmareC/README.md

 3. I think it gets extremely bright when it bounnces too many times because of the sussession of the bouncing driving up the average of both x and y velocities.
 The code is also tied to color values, so as the multiplyer gets pushed exponentially, so does the brightness of the color.
 Basically (from what I observed) The color just booms because of the velocity ramping up per the bouncing.

+### W4

+For line 17, _isGrounded is a boolean variable that is being defaulted to TRUE.
+Line 28 is an if funtion, that uses a comparison opperator.
+This comparison opperator tells us that if the player presses space, and they are grounded, it moves onto the block of code within itself.
+In line 32 the code is changing the member variables condition to false once the if statement is triggered.
 ## Open-Source Assets
 ### W1
 - Animals: https://assetstore.unity.com/packages/3d/characters/animals/animals-free-animated-low-poly-3d-models-260727